-The Department, through Vehicle Safety Standards, regulates the first supply of all vehicles to the Australian market (i.e. when vehicles enter the Australian market).
+The Department, through Road Vehicle Standards laws, regulates the first supply of all vehicles to the Australian market (i.e. when vehicles enter the Australian market).
 The Australian Design Rules are national standards for vehicle safety, anti-theft and emissions, which all vehicles in Australia must comply with when they first enter the Australian market.
 The Department has, in collaboration with the National Transport Commission, drafted an Australian Design Rule (referred to as ADR90/01) for vehicles with an automated steering system.
 Public consultation on ADR90/01 is currently closed.
 More information on ADR90/01 is available at the links below:

 In-service safety law